-A two-year part-time Masters degree programme in Construction Engineering is offered by the Department of Engineering, University of Cambridge and in association with the Judge Business School.
+A two-year part-time Masters degree programme in Construction Engineering is offered by the Department of Engineering, University of Cambridge in association with the Judge Business School.

-The Masters programme aims to precipitate a revolution in the construction sector by producing engineers and managers who will lead the process of breaking down the traditional barriers between construction, consulting engineering and the client and push forward an agenda of innovation and technological advancement.
+The Masters programme aims to precipitate a revolution in the construction sector by producing engineers and managers who will lead the process of breaking down the traditional barriers between construction, consulting engineering and a client and push forward an agenda of innovation and technological advancement.

 Traditionally the construction sector is very conservative, risk averse and reluctant to adopt new technologies and ideas.
 The industry needs highly trained individuals at the top managerial level who can address the challenges faced by society.

-The programme will be multidisciplinary aiming to embrace the full gamut of the sector which covers an enormously broad range of facilities including housing, buildings, bridges, dams, roads, railways, power stations, nuclear plants, wind turbines, wave generators, solar systems, hydro schemes, oil rigs, pipelines, irrigation systems and water supply plants.
+The programme will be multidisciplinary, aiming to embrace the full gamut of the sector which covers an enormously broad range of facilities including housing, buildings, bridges, dams, roads, railways, power stations, nuclear plants, wind turbines, wave generators, solar systems, hydro schemes, oil rigs, pipelines, irrigation systems and water supply plants.
 The list is endless - each produces their own unique challenges yet core methods and practices apply to all.

 ..."The CEM course has exposed me to alot of aspects of the construction industry, which I would not have had the opportunity to see at this stage of my career otherwise.
 Some of the speakers have had a substantial impact on me and my way of working.
 The course has also given me the opportunity to explore topics and areas of research that I wouldn't have otherwise been able to investigate. ..." (student from Cohort 1)